JehanneOS/jehanneos.github.io/_posts/2018-11-15-simplicity-awakes.markdown

   [alarm note](http://man.9front.org/2/notify) to be sent to the invoking process after a number of milliseconds.
 - [tsemacquire](http://man.9front.org/2/semacquire) only waits for a
-  number of meilliseconds to acquire a semaphore.
+  number of milliseconds to acquire a semaphore.

 By design, Plan 9 provides only a very limited support for non-blocking I/O (through `alarm`) and no support for